NiKrause/orbit-blog/README.md

 # OrbitDB-Blog

-A Local-First & Peer-To-Peer Blog
+A Local-First & Peer-To-Peer Blog with OrbitDB

 Features
 - UI related